raspberrypilearning/our-beat/en/step_4.md

 If a micro:bit is not doing anything and receives the bass message, it starts the bass part.

-7. Check the micro:bit is not set to an instrument.
+7. Check that the micro:bit is not set to an instrument.
 If it receives the bass message, it starts the bass and shows ‘B’.

 ```microbit